48productions/Simply-Love-SM5/README.md

   * ~~Português Brasileiro~~
   * ~~日本語~~
   * ~~Deutsch~~

+*(Simply Love SM5 is translated into the above languages, but Simply Potato's additions are yet to be translated)*

 If, for some reason, you want to help translate Simply Potato's additional menu options, leave a comment in [this issue](https://github.com/48productions/Simply-Potato-SM5/issues/3) or submit a pull request.